How to stay focused at work

-Use the app to schedule in some short, fun tasks like checking social media as a reward for completing a big assignment.
+Use the apps to schedule in some short, fun tasks like checking social media as a reward for completing a big assignment.
 Play around with a different number of intervals every day until you find your most productive balance.

 Sideline your cell phone – If you thought email was bad, our phones are even worse.
 Put your phone into Do Not Disturb mode for some peace and quiet.
 Schedule phone checking (email, Facebook, Instagram, etc.) as one of your rewards.

-Within the library are dozens of tools that will boost your productivity.
 For example, writers can use the elegant writing app Ulysses to handle any writing job.
 It has a ton of features (like automatic sync), but they remain out of the way so you can focus on churning out excellent text.
 When you’re done, you can export in whatever format you want such as PDF, ebook, markdown file, or even publishing directly to a blog.

 The benefits of multitasking are a myth.